 In brief, peripheral neuropathy means that one or more peripheral nerves have been damaged.
 The damaged nerve(s) may cause pain, weakness, or numbness.
 Peripheral neuropathy affects the hands and feet for most Americans and Veterans, but it may affect the nerves everywhere, including the legs, arms, torso, neck, and face.

-Many Veterans obtain peripheral neuropathy due to their service, either through battle or through service-related duties.
-But even beyond the military, about 30 million Americans suffer from some type of peripheral neuropathy every day.
+Many Veterans obtain peripheral neuropathy from their service, either through battle, exposure to harmful toxins like Agent Orange, or through service-related duties.
+Even beyond the military, about 30 million Americans suffer from some type of peripheral neuropathy every day.
 Diabetic peripheral neuropathy is the most common variant of this condition.

 Unfortunately, peripheral neuropathy is often lifelong, though some treatments can alleviate or even eliminate certain symptoms.
 Many Veterans require financial assistance to receive the care or treatment they need to tackle these symptoms and restore their quality of life.